WajahatAliShah1/WajahatAliShah1/README.md

 ## Personal Projects:
 - So far I have one project up on my GitHub which is a group project I worked on with 3 other members for my Intro to Software Engineering course.
+- In the process of uploading 3-4 more completed projects.
 - I am currently working on a number of personal projects from building my own bot to a POS Web App for a friend.
-These should have enough progress by Summer 2022.
 - I will also be focusing on my Senior Year Capstone Project next semester as well!